-The Navy's Shipyard Infrastructure Optimization Program (SIOP) would modernize and optimize industrial processes and associated facilities at the four Naval shipyards, including PSNS & IMF at NAVBASE Kitsap-Bremerton.
-The Navy is conducting a three-phased planning process to identify specific investments needed at each shipyard.
+Navy - Shipyard Infrastructure Optimization Program, PSNS & IMF investments needed at each shipyard.
 Phase I studied the shipyard's major industrial processes and established notional infrastructure plans to reduce movements of personnel and equipment within the shipyards.
 Phase II includes advance planning, engineering studies, computer models and simulations of shipyard processes, area development plans, and installation master plans to optimize facility and equipment layouts.
 Phase III would implement capital improvements in accordance with the area development plans and master plans.
 Phase III at PSNS & IMF is expected to transform the historic shipyard into a "Shipyard of the Future" over approximately 20 years.
 If funded by Congress, Phase III would result in numerous changes in upland facilities, buildings, and utilities, including substantial infrastructure demolition, construction, and upgrades.
 These actions would be addressed under separate NEPA analyses once Congress approves funding.
 The SIOP is currently in Phase II (Navy, 2021a).